Show code

 The following packages will be used in this post:

-The Box-Cox procedure is used in statistical analysis to identify a transformation from the family of power transformations on a univariate variable, \(Y\), in order to address the skewness of its distribution.
-The family of power transformations is of the form:
+The Box-Cox procedure is used in statistical analysis to identify a transformation from the family of power transformations on a univariate variable,

 Here is the function factory: